oaqa/uima-ecd/README.md

 Resources within a pipeline are specified using either an inherit or a class mapping:

- - inherit: will look for a file WITHIN the classpath on the path specified by the doted syntax a.b.c => a/b/c inherited properties can be overridden directly on the body of the declaration
+ - inherit: will look for a file WITHIN the classpath on the path specified by the doted syntax a.b.c => a/b/c.
+Inherited properties can be overridden directly on the body of the declaration

  - class: will look for a class on the classpath, and is intended as a shortcut for classes that don't have configurable parameters

 The resources are configured by specifiying primitive parameters (Integer, Float, Long, Double, Boolean, String).
 Compound parameters are typically passed as Strings and parsed within the resource, this is usually the case of nested Resources.